SF-TAP/SF-TAP.github.io/_posts/2015-11-21-use-example-analyzers.markdown

 ## DNS Analyzer

-The DNS analyzer written in C++11 also analyzes DNS protocol and outputs JSON to the standard output.
+An example DNS analyzer written in C++11 also analyzes DNS protocol and outputs JSON to the standard output.
 Note that this is only for UDP.